losandes/hilaryjs/README.md

 hilary.js
 ========

-hilary.js is a simple JavaScript IoC container.
+hilary.js is a simple JavaScript IoC container.  hilary's aim is to deliver low-ceremony dependency injection, to aid in decoupling JavaScript modules and testing.
 It's named after Hilary Page, who designed building blocks that later became known as Legos.

 ##The singleton container, and constructors